-Before this conversion, he was known as Amenhotep IV (or Amenophis IV).
-He was the son of Amenhotep III (1386-1353 BCE) and his wife Tiye, husband of Queen Nefertiti and father of both Tut Ankh Amun (by a lesser wife named Lady Kiya).
+He was formerly known as Amenhotep IV before this conversion (or Amenophis IV).
+He was the son of Amenhotep III (1386–1353 BCE), the father of both Tut Ankh Amun and Queen Nefertiti (by a lesser wife named Lady Kiya).

-His reign as Amenhotep IV lasted five years during which he followed the policies of his father and the religious traditions of Egypt.
-However, in the fifth year, he underwent a dramatic religious transformation, changed his devotion from the cult of Amun to that of Aten, and, for the next twelve years, became famous as the 'heretic king' who abolished the traditional religious rites of Egypt and instituted the first known monotheistic state religion in the world and, according to some, monotheism itself.
+Throughout his five-year Amenhotep IV rule, he upheld both his father's policies and Egypt's religious customs.
+Nevertheless, in the fifth year, he underwent a significant religious transformation, switching his allegiance from the cult of Amun to that of Aten.
+For the following twelve years, he gained notoriety as the "heretic king" who abolished Egypt's ancient religious practises and established the first known monotheistic state religion in the world—and, in some people's eyes, monotheism itself.

 His reign is known as the Amarna period because he moved the capital of Egypt from the traditional site at Luxor to the city he founded, Akhetaten, which is known as now (also Tell el-Amarna).

 Akhenaten's ideas were revolutionary, and from his statues, we can see that his looks were different as well.
 Instead of an idealized king with a perfectly proportioned body, images of Akhenaten show a long, thin face, slanted eyes, thick lips, pointed chin, and a scrawny neck.
 He had breasts, a swollen belly, wide hips, and spindly arms and legs.
 This highly unusual and perhaps realistic portrayal of the king became an artistic fashion as Egyptian art changed to a more realistic style under his reign.